PANTHORA

 The Age of Change (Year 101-450)

-It was during the late Age of Change that the first dark experiments began in the frontier city of Aethros.
+During the late Age of Change, the first dark experiments began in the frontier city of Navarre.
 A group of ambitious eslar scholars, led by the brilliant but obsessive researchers Ill Sigith and Jux Jeorn, became fascinated with the mysteries of death and the possibility of conquering mortality through necromantic magic.
-Initially, their research was tolerated as legitimate scholarly inquiry into one of the fundamental forces of existence.
+Initially, their research was tolerated as a legitimate scholarly inquiry into one of the fundamental forces of existence.
 However, their experiments gradually became more extreme and morally questionable, eventually crossing lines that the mainstream eslar scholarly community found unacceptable.

 The Necromancer Wars (Year 285-293)